dataisinteresting/WRE-Emperors/README.md

   - Thanks to [zonination](https://github.com/zonination) for creating this dataset.
   - Note: I did manually make some corrections to names in the final visualization.

-* Invididuals are presented in the order in which they first rose to office, **not** the order in which they died.

 * While I did rely on the aforementioned dataset for dates, I chose to review a different source for information on the deaths of emperors.
 I principally reviewed *[De Imperatoribus Romanis](https://isaw.nyu.edu/publications/awol-index/html/www.luc.edu/roman-emperors.html)*, a peer-reviewed encyclopedia of Roman rulers which I judged to be suitable for this project and which I noted as being used for a statistical analysis in a [recent scholarly publication](https://www.nature.com/articles/s41599-019-0366-y).
 It is recognized, however, that the writings there are generally decades old and may not reflect the most current scholarly consensus.
 Again, I invite corrections.

   - Thanks to Christian Körner, Christopher J. Fuhrmann, David Wend, David Woods, Dennis Quinn, Garrett G. Fagan, Geoffrey Nathan, Hans A. Pohlsander, Herbert W. Benario, John Donahue, Michael DiMaio, Jr., Michael L. Meckler, Noel Lenski, Phoebe B. Peacock, R. Scott Moore, Ralph W. Mathisen, Richard D. Weigel, Robert Frakes, Robin McMahon, Thomas Banchich, Walter E. Roberts, and William Leadbetter for their contributions to De Imperatoribus Romanis which I reviewed in annotating probable manner of death.